evmos/evmos/docs/users/basics/gas.md

 1. Fee Market Module

-    In order to support EIP-1559 gas and fee calculation on Evmos’ EVM layer, Evmos tracks the gas supplied for each block and uses that to calculate a base fee for future EVM transactions, thus enabling EVM priority fees and transaction prioritization as specified by EIP-1559.
+    In order to support EIP-1559 gas and fee calculation on Evmos’ EVM layer, Evmos tracks the gas supplied for each block and uses that to calculate a base fee for future EVM transactions, thus enabling EVM dynamic fees and transaction prioritization as specified by EIP-1559.

-    For EVM transactions, each node bypasses their local `min-gas-prices` configuration, and instead applies EIP-1559 fee logic——the gas price simply must be greater than both the global `min-gas-price` and the block's `BaseFee`, and the surplus is considered a priority tip.
+    For EVM transactions, each node bypasses their local `min-gas-prices` configuration, and instead applies EIP-1559 fee logic—the gas price simply must be greater than both the global `min-gas-price` and the block's `BaseFee`, and the surplus is considered a priority tip.
+This allows validators to compute Ethereum fees without applying Cosmos SDK fee logic.

     Unlike on Ethereum, the `BaseFee` on Evmos is not burned, and instead is distributed to validators and delegators.
-Furthermore, the `BaseFee` is lower-bounded by the global `min-gas-price`.
+Furthermore, the `BaseFee` is lower-bounded by the global `min-gas-price` (currently, the global `min-gas-price` parameter is set to zero, although it can be updated via Governance).

 2. EVM Gas Refunds